wp-plugins/yikes-inc-easy-mailchimp-extender/readme.md

 ### 5.0.9 - October 3rd, 2014
 * Added autocomplete="false" to API input field
+* Added event listener to form submission (forms can now be placed in modals/slideout menus)

 ### 5.0.8 - September 23, 2014
 * Band-aid fix for the -1 response returned from ajax.php